MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 ## Create a Party Network

-A Party Network is a secured collection of one or more devices and their authorized users that the game creates for the purpose of exchanging chat or data communication.
-This typically aligns with a game's multiplayer session or chat "lobby" concept.
+A Party Network is a secured collection of one or more devices and their authorized users that the game creates to exchange chat or data communication.
+A Party Network typically aligns with a game's multiplayer session or chat "lobby" concept.
 You can only send messages to players inside your own network.

 The following code snippet shows how we can create a Party Network.